jforget/raku-Hamilton2/doc/Hamilton.en.md

 Up  to  version  3,  `full_num`   and  `region_num`  are  the  numbers identifying specific full paths  and specific regional paths.
-Starting from version 4, these columns refer  to generic full paths and generic regional paths.
+Starting with version 4,  if the `specific_paths` flag from table  `Maps` is 0, these columns refer to generic full paths and generic regional paths.

 The use of fields `range1`, `coef1` et `coef2` is explained in [fourth version of the software](#listing-all-specific-full-paths-linked-to-a-specific-regional-path).